-Hayato no Kaze (はやとの風) is a limited express train that is operated between Kagoshima-Chuo (鹿児島中央) with Yoshimatsu (吉松).
+Hayato no Kaze is the limited express train that runs between Kagoshima-Chuo with Yoshimatsu.
 You can take this train by Japan Rail Pass with no extra charge.
-This train is not an intercity express train.
-This train is slow and is operated for sightseeing along Hisatsu line (肥薩線).
+This train is the limited express train but this train is slow on Hisatsu line.
+Hisatsu line is very scenic route.
 This train is operated by specialized KIHA 147 series.
-This train has the true Japanese atmosphere.
-The crew attendants are on board.
-They guides you about the scenery of Hisatsu line.
+The fleet of this train was fully renovated and it has very cozy Japanese atmosphere.
+The attendants are on board.
+They guide you about the scenery of Hisatsu line.
 This train stop at Kirishima-Onsen station.
 So you can take this train when you go to Kirishima mountains.

 Kirishima (きりしま) connects Miyazaki (宮崎) with Kagoshima-Chuo (鹿児島中央).
 This train is an intercity train and stop at lots of regional cities in Miyazaki and Kagoshima prefectures.
 If you travel along the southeast coast of Kyushu, you may need to take this train.
 Especially when you go to Kirishima mountains, you can take this train to Kirishima-Jingu (霧島神宮).
 And then transfer to the local bus.